dbrekalo/type-factory/README.md

 Type factory is a small helper function by which a constructor function can be defined without the usual verbosity.
 Each generated type can be easily extended with no need for manual setup of prototype chain.
-Parameters passed to constructor can be merged with defaults, type checked and validated.
 Type factory can be used with bundlers or browser globals.

 ## Examples